 In total, the Norwegian government has planned to spend 120 billion Euros to develop an efficient, environmentally friendly and safe transport system.
 A transport system that will add many large and complex tunnel systems on both road and rail.

-There are now extensive discussions in Norway about prioritizing major infrastructure projects.
-While the road authorities and important stakeholders want to give priority to new major transport links that will connect the entire west coast together, then regional politicians and regional authorities want to start other major projects to replace vulnerable road network and make exsisting infrastructure far more safe.
+There are now extensive discussions in Norway about prioritizing between major infrastructure projects.
+While the road authorities and important stakeholders want to give priority to new major transport links that will connect the entire west coast together, then regional politicians and regional authorities want to start other major projects to replace vulnerable road network and make exsisting road infrastructure far more safe.